 American Museum of Natural History Celebrates Kwanzaa With an All-Day Fetsival Sunday, Dec.
-26November 23, 2010 - by CG News Desk
+26November 23, 2010 - by City Guide News Desk

 A vibrant cultural festival of African and African-American music, dance and crafts that commemorates the seven principles of Kwanzaa at the American Museum of Natural History, The Legacy Continues...KWANZAA 2010! is a feast for the soul and senses.
 Celebration highlights include performances by: